ymerejsasnak/snake/README.md

-element ideas:

-higher levels- bottomless pit (die) moving enemies? (same variations as above) powerup that lets you eat an enemy or survive stationary bad elements?
+- one more element:  higher levels- bottomless pit (die -- or maybe just reduced to head?)

+-use localstorage to store high score! (very easy)

+-add endgame code (you died, your score vs highscore, play again, blah blah blah)

 </pre>